pygame-community/pygame-ce/docs/reST/ref/display.rst

    Sets the position of the window initialized with :func:`pygame.display.set_mode()`.
    This differs from updating environment variables as this function can be called after the display has been initialised.
-   The position is expected to be relative to the topleft of the monitor the window is contained in.
+   The position is expected to be relative to the topleft of the primary monitor.
    The y coordinate will ignore the window frame (y = 0 means the frame is hidden).
    The user will still be able to move the window after this call.
 See also :func:`pygame.display.get_window_pos()`.